congthinh2132/Customer-Churn-Analysis-and-Prevention-Strategies/README.md

 ### Retention-Focused Strategies:
 - Provide ongoing incentives for loyal customers to reduce churn.
 - Tailor offers to meet the needs of specific customer groups, such as older demographics or high-churn segments.
+### Use the model to early identify churn customers:
+- Leverage machine learning models above to predict potential churn customers based on past behavior and characteristics, enabling proactive retention efforts.